 Think of news feeds on Twitter, Facebook or Instagram.
 There is always something more to see, perhaps something really interesting, if you just scroll further.
 There is no end to the information, so you could be missing out if you log off.

 With no stopping point to information online, users have to regulate their own use.
 Some find this easier than others.

 This feature of social media news feeds, live media updates and online sales events contribute to cycles of anticipation, discovery and reward.

 Semiotics is about the use of colours, imagery, typography, layouts and branding, which is designed to appeal to specific audiences, as well as predict how people will respond.
-It involves a sophisticated understanding of how humans respond to information and stimuli in their environment – working elements into the design to increase engagement.

-It’s also a very common tactic to encourage people to sign up to email databases and social media groups.
+It’s also a common tactic to encourage people to sign up to email databases and social media groups.
 Known as lead magnets, you’ll get a free e-book or prize draw entry, in exchange for your email address or for liking and sharing a post.

 How much influence does marketing have on addiction?